Goblin Slayer: Film

+Video games

+A browser RPG game, titled Goblin Slayer – Endless Hunting, was released on the G123 game platform published by CTW on December 20, 2022.

+In January 2023, Goblin Slayer Another Adventurer: Nightmare Feast was announced for Nintendo Switch and PC (via Steam).
+Published by Bushiroad Games and developed by Apollosoft and Mebius, it is a strategy RPG featuring an original story.
+The game was released in Japan on February 29, 2024, with a digital Western release on November 15.

 Reception

 The light novel ranked fifth in 2017 in Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi!, in the bunkobon category.
+By July 2020, the light novel had over 7 million copies in circulation.

 The first volume of the manga reached 39th place on the weekly Oricon manga rankings, selling 20,360 copies in its first week.

 Controversy

+Goblin Slayer features graphic violence and a dark tone, as well as depictions of sexual violence by the goblins, leading to considerable controversy.

 Goblin Slayer was one of two works cited by Matt Shaheen as pornographic when justifying his efforts to lead a book ban in Texas schools.
 In July 2020, the manga became one of seven titles to be removed from Books Kinokuniya in Australia for claims of promoting child pornography.